CodyTolene/pip-terminal/README.md

 👉 https://www.Pip-Boy.com

 The web app simplifies the process of sending commands to the Pip-Boy 3000 Mk V.
-The app is built using Angular and is hosted on Google Firebase.
-The app is designed to be responsive and work on all devices.
-The app is also a PWA, so you can install it on your device and use it offline.
+It's built using Angular and hosted on Google Firebase, designed to be responsive across devices.
+The app is also a PWA, so you can install it and use it offline, perfect for adventures away from the Vault.

+This is a community-driven project, and your ideas, tools, and experiments are welcome here.
+Whether you're crafting new apps, tweaking UI, or just exploring what's possible with the Pip-Boy, you're part of something bigger, a growing network of Vault-Tec engineers bringing old tech back to life.

 <p align="right">[ <a href="#index">Index</a> ]</p>